tjavaheripour/Kickstarter-analysis/README.md

 2. Actually Fall specially on October might be the worse launch time for theater’s campaign due to the low range of successful and high number of failed outcomes.
 In addition, starting a campaign on December has less chance to be successful because of low rate of success and significant drop in the total number of campaigns in this month.

 #### - What can you conclude about the Outcomes based on Goals?
+     -	I can draw from the chart that the chance of having successful play campaigns is greater when the amounts of goal is lower and having the funding Goal ranges less than $5000 give the higher percentage of success by increasing trend .
+In addition, the percentage of canceled theater campaigns is zero, so there is a zero flat line for that in the line chart.
 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?